 You need more than just power:

-the Engage Pursuit Pro1 6.0 is one of the only paddles that balances a really high level of power, spin, control, and forgiveness.
+this is a rare elongated paddle that balances a really high level of power, spin, control, and forgiveness.

 You want to play in tournaments: